openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - A token without an explicit scope of authorization is issued if the user does not specify a project and does not have authorization on the project specified by their default project attribute.
+- Introduced a generalized call for getting role assignments, with filtering for user, group, project, domain and role.

 What's New in Version 3.0
 -------------------------